 When to come to hospital

-Always call the hospital and speak to a midwife in the birthing suite before leaving for the hospital.
+Always call the hospital and speak to a midwife in the birthing suite before leaving to come to the hospital.
 Ask your obstetrician if they have any special recommendations for you for when to come to hospital.

 If this is your first baby with a healthy pregnancy and no other complications you will usually be advised as a guide to come to hospital when the contractions are at regular 5 minute intervals and lasting approximately 45 seconds.
 If you live some distance from the hospital, or are finding it difficult to cope with the contractions you can phone the midwives at the hospital and they can advise you.

-If your waters break, even if you are not in labour, you will need to contact the birthing suite and come into hospital at that time.
+If your waters release, even if you are not in labour, you will need to contact the birthing suite and come into hospital at that time.

 Do not hesitate to call the midwives in the birthing suite, available 24 hours a day, every day of the year.